shubhamD88/WetherApp/README.md

 # WetherApp
-getting wether update of 5 hours and 4 day's
+By fetching the data from API getting wether update of 5 hours and 4 day's